brettwooldridge/HikariCP/README.md

 inherently unsafe to cache PreparedStatements outside of the driver.**  Why?
 Again, drivers have the advantage of deep knowledge of the the database for which they are designed.

 Take for example DDL.
-This is from a real world application we encountered (using BoneCP btw).
+This is from a real world application we encountered.
 Data was inserted into a table lets call X1.
 Every night, programatically X1 was renamed to X2, and a new X1 was created with identical structure.
 Basically, the application was "rolling" tables over daily (while running).
 In spite of the structure of X1 being identical after rolling, the database considered a PreparedStatement compiled against the old table to be invalid.
-When the statement pool returned one of these statements, the application blew up.
+When the statement pool returned one of these statements, the application failed.
 Turning off the cache in the connection pool, and enabling it in the driver fixed the issue.
 How?
-It is only speculation, but it seems likely that driver in this case checks with the DB to ensure the statement is still valid and if not recompiles it transparently.
+It is only speculation, but it seems likely that driver in this case checks with the DB to ensure the statement is still valid and if not recompiles it transparently. *Just because a connection is still valid does not mean that prepared statements previously generated by it are valid.*

-Regardless of correctness or not (the behavior varies by DB vendor), it is unnecessary with modern database drivers to implement this at the pool level.
+Regardless of correctness or not it is unnecessary with modern database drivers to implement this at the pool level.

 **Log Statement Text / Slow Query Logging**<br/>
 Like Statement caching, most major database vendors support statement logging through